-Because they do not meet the conditions for a deposit, some savings products are excluded from the deposit protection program.* For example:
+Because they do not meet the conditions for a deposit of money, some savings products are excluded from deposit protection.
+For example:

 If an institution goes bankrupt, the AMF will repay the protected deposits.
-Most deposits will be repaid within seven business days following the bankruptcy.
+Most deposits will be repaid within 7 business days following the bankruptcy.

-The repayment of protected deposits is automated, with the AMF issuing a cheque using data received from the institution.
+The repayment of protected deposits is automated, with the AMF making a payment using data received from the institution.
 With certain exceptions, depositors do not need to contact the AMF or provide supporting documents in order for their protected deposits to be repaid.

 The repayment of transaction account deposits will be given priority, so that you receive the funds you need for your daily activities as quickly as possible.

-The maximum amount is set at $100,000 per person, per authorized deposit institution, and includes the principal and accrued interest.
+The maximum amount is set at $100,000 per category of deposits, per person and per authorized deposit institution, and includes the principal and accrued interest.

-If authorized deposit institutions amalgamate (for example, Desjardins caisses), your protected deposits with the new institution will continue to be protected as if no amalgamation had taken place.
+If authorized deposit institutions amalgamate (for example, Desjardins caisses), your deposits that were protected with the former institutions will continue to be protected with the new institution as if no amalgamation had taken place.

 For example, if you hold an $80,000 deposit with institution A and a $40,000 deposit with institution B and the two institutions amalgamate, the amount protected will be $120,000 until the deposits reach maturity or are withdrawn.